 Classic Stories Handled With Class, And Guinea Pigs!

 Books in Bloomsbury’s Guinea Pig Classics series are crafted with care and scrupulous attention to detail.
 These hardbacks feature thick paper stock, classy illustrations, and playful accent images to showcase the guinea pig photos.
 The guinea pig photos are the true stars.
 Whether the scenes are elaborate or simple, the costumed guinea pigs and their settings offer much to admire.
 Goodwin is adept at paring stories down to the basics and creating a swiftly paced, charming, and witty read.
-Just imagine snuggling down with your guinea pigs while you both enjoy a treat or two (Hey!Berries for your furry buddy), and enjoying this new classic.
+Just imagine snuggling down with your guinea pigs while you both enjoy a treat or two, and enjoying this new classic.

 Who are the guinea pig stars?
 A cast of characters is included.
 And you can meet one of them online.
 Oscar the guinea pig of Oh My Guinea fame plays the Prince of Verona.